 For her work in Jackie, she earned numerous nominations for Best Performance by an Actress in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.

-Natalie's latest credit is Terrence Malick's Austin, Texas-set drama Song to Song (2017), which features a stacked cast including Michael Fassbender, Ryan Gosling, Cate Blanchett and Rooney Mara.
+Natalie's latest credits include Terrence Malick's Austin, Texas-set drama Song to Song (2017), and the sci-fi thriller Annihilation (2018).

 A strict vegetarian since the age of eight, Natalie is married to French choreographer Benjamin Millepied, whom she met while filming Black Swan.
 Their son, Aleph Portman-Millepied, was born on June 14, 2011.